 ASU 2023-07 (issued November 2023), "Segment Reporting - Improving Reportable Segment Disclosures."
 The ASU requires disclosure of significant segment expenses impacting profit and loss that are regularly provided to the chief operating decision maker.
 It also requires public entities to provide in interim periods all reportable segment profit or loss and asset disclosures that are currently required annually.
 The update is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 The update is required to be adopted retrospectively to prior periods presented, based on the significant segment expense categories identified and disclosed in the period of adoption.
-The Company is currently evaluating the impact of the update but does not expect it to have a significant impact on its financial statements.
+The Company has evaluated the additional disclosures required to be reflected in the financial statements included in the Company's 2024 annual filing on Form 10-K and subsequent quarterly filings on Form 10-Q. The update will not affect recognition or measurement in the Company's consolidated financial statements and will not have a significant impact on the Company's financial statement disclosures.